openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

 ## Summary

-This enhancement proposal seeks to outline the solution for a more fine grained access to LokiStack logs on OpenShift Container Platform 4, ie, have the ability as the cluster administrator to grant access to logs on a namespace basis.
+This enhancement proposal seeks to outline the solution for more fine-grained access to LokiStack logs on OpenShift Container Platform 4, ie, have the ability as the cluster administrator to grant access to logs on a namespace basis.

 The proposal provides an overview of the changes required to achieve this goal as well as some implementation details.

 ## Motivation

 In enterprise environments, where OpenShift is used across different legal entities, it's common to have central teams that support the application teams in the respective entities.
-Support teams are granted access to view kubernetes resources, however, as some applications may log sensitive data, support teams should not have access to logs by default.
+Support teams are granted access to view Kubernetes resources, however, as some applications may log sensitive data, support teams should not have access to logs by default.

-Currently, access to logs in LokiStack is granted when a user has access to the given namespace or when the user is part of a specific cluster-admin Group.
-And even though OpenShift Container Platform 4 does allow to configure RBAC to address this issue, LokiStack does not, and therefore grants access to logs to people that should not see them.
+Currently, access to logs in LokiStack is granted when a user has access to the given namespace or when the user is part of a certain group that we (`logging-team`) define as a cluster-admin group.
+And even though OpenShift Container Platform 4 does allow configuring RBAC to address this issue, LokiStack does not, and therefore grants access to logs to people that should not see them.

 This enhancement proposal presents a solution that enables cluster admins to have a more fine grained control over who accesses what logs.